statsig-io/docs/docs/metrics/pulse.md

 ## Winsorization

-To reduce the impact of outliers, Statsig caps _event_count_ and _sum_ metric types at the 99.9th percentile.
+To reduce the impact of outliers, Statsig caps _event_count_ and _sum_ metric types at the 99.9th percentile (by default).
 This mitigates the risk of bots and extreme values significantly swaying experiment results.

+The winsorization 99.9th percentile is computed using all non-zero and non-null values of the metric, and then all values of exceeding this limit are replaced with it.

+Warehouse-Native (WHN) allows for more customization of winsorization by metric and by percentile.

 ## Frequently Asked Questions